Three Options for Managing References in Grant Proposals and Other Documents

 If you don’t want to create an account with Zotero or only need a simple bibliography, you can use ZoteroBib, Zotero’s free web-based tool for creating bibliographies.

 Who is Zotero for?
-Zotero is a good choice for someone who wants to have full control of their references.
-Unlike Mendeley and Paperpile, Zotero gives users the option of keeping their data private by using the desktop version of the program.
+Zotero is a good choice for someone who wants full control over their references.
+Unlike Mendeley and Paperpile, Zotero lets users keep their data private by using the desktop version.
 Zotero is widely used in academia, so it is a good fit for students and faculty.
-Others may like Zotero because it receives frequent updates, is open source, and is a product of a non-profit organization.
+Others may prefer Zotero because it receives frequent updates, is open-source, and is a product of a nonprofit organization.
 Last but not least, Zotero is feature-packed, so it’s also a good option if you want to go with a reference manager that offers high functionality and will keep up with your evolving needs as a writer and researcher.

 Zotero works with Mac, Windows, Linux, and iOS.
-Because it is a program that runs on your computer, you must install Zotero on each computer that you want to sync to your online account.
+Because it runs on your computer, you must install Zotero on each computer you want to sync with your online account.

 Paperpile came out in 2012.
-It was developed by three computational biologists during their time at the European Bioinformatics Institute and MIT.
+It was developed by three computational biologists while they were at the European Bioinformatics Institute and MIT.
 We discovered Paperpile last year while working on a proposal for the National Institutes of Health (NIH) in collaboration with academics from several U.S. universities.
 Not all proposal team members could use Microsoft Teams, which we were planning to use as the workspace for the proposal.
-As a result, we switched to Google Drive, using Google Docs to develop the proposal.
+As a result, we switched to Google Drive and used Google Docs to develop the proposal.
 After finalizing the proposal, we converted it to Word for editing before submitting it as a PDF.
-Because we wanted to add citations as the draft developed, we initially chose Zotero as our reference manager because several team members had their references in Zotero, and Zotero offers a Google Docs integration.
+As the draft developed, we initially chose Zotero as our reference manager because several team members had their references there and it offers Google Docs integration.
 When we couldn’t get the Zotero extension to work, we looked for another option.
 That’s when we found Paperpile.
 Paperpile worked perfectly for finding and managing references and inserting citations into Google Docs.
-It also can be used with MS Word, so we were able to use it for all phases of our proposal’s development.
-In addition to using it to add citations to MS Word or Google Docs, Paperpile also integrates with Google Scholar, making it easy to find and import references into your reference library (you can also import data from PubMed and other publisher sites).
+It can also be used with MS Word, so we were able to use it for all phases of our proposal’s development.
+In addition to adding citations to MS Word or Google Docs, Paperpile also integrates with Google Scholar, making it easy to find and import references into your reference library (you can also import data from PubMed and other publisher sites).
 At $36/year for personal or academic use or $120/year for business use, Paperpile is very affordable.
 While it doesn’t have a free tier, it does offer a 30-day free trial.

 Select Paperpile features